Skip to main content

 Compensatory Stipend Payments

 As employment wages, compensatory stipend payments should be paid through the University’s payroll system.
-Employment wages are subject to income tax withholding and the individual will receive a Form W-2 at the end of each calendar year reporting wages paid and taxes withheld.
+Employment wages are subject to income tax withholding, and the individual will receive a Form W-2 at the end of each calendar year reporting wages paid and taxes withheld.
 Employment wages are subject to the University fringe rate, which includes the employer portion of the Federal Insurance Contributions Act (“FICA”) taxes.

-Compensatory stipend payments made to students in student employment positions, including but not limited to, Federal Work-Study student employees, departmental student employees, hourly workers, or graduate positions (GTA, GRA, GA, etc.), are considered eligible wages.
+Compensatory stipend payments made to students in student employment positions, including but not limited to, Federal Work-Study student employees, departmental student employees, hourly workers, or graduate positions (GTA, GRA, GA, etc.), are considered wages.
 Compensatory stipend payments that are subject to grant or donor restrictions that do not permit the payment(s) to be considered employment wages nor allow for required tax-related expenses should be amended, if possible, with the granting agency or donor to allow such payments.
 If the payment is compensatory in nature and is therefore considered wages, applicable tax withholding and reporting are required regardless of the terms of the grant or donor restriction.
 It will be the responsibility of the department to cover these costs if there are grant and/or donor restrictions that cannot be amended.

 Compensatory stipend payments paid through payroll will be treated in the same manner whether the individual is a U.S. Citizen, a Resident Alien (Green Card Holder), or a Non-Resident Alien.